liang-ma/BlackScholes_MonteCarlo/README.md

 The result of the call/put payoff price estimation will be printed on standard IO.

 Due to bugs in SDAccel, the kernel (written in C++) cannot be emulated on the CPU right now (see the figure below).
 Only RTL simulation is available.
 However, note that RTL simulation takes a very long time.
 In order to obtain (imprecise) results quickly, the computation cost $C$ can be reduced.
-For instance, NUM_SIMGROUPS has been set to 2 for the Asian option.
+For instance, ![$NUM\_SIMGROUPS$] has been set to 2 for the Asian option.

 ![alt text](https://github.com/KitAway/BlackScholes_MonteCarlo/blob/master/figures/CPU_emulation.PNG)